Spatial regionalization based on optimal information compression: Results

 \subsection{Cluster recovery in synthetic data}

 As a first test of our method, we explore its capability of recovering clusters in synthetic data.
 To do this, we create a synthetic model of spatial distributional data that has four tunable parameters: the number of clusters $K$, the number of covariate categories $R$, the level of statistical noise between the cluster-level distributions $\epsilon_{between}$, and the level of statistical noise within the clusters, $\epsilon_{within}$.
-The model requires a spatial network $G=(V,E)$ representing the adjacencies among spatial units (we use the census tract network for the New Haven-Milford metropolitan area, see Sec.~\ref{sec:casestudy} for details), although the specific choice of $G$ does not tend to make a big qualitative difference in the results.
-It is also possible to include variable unit populations $b(u)$ in this model, but for simplicity we set $b(u)=10000$ for all $u\in V$ so that these values correspond roughly to the values seen in the real U.S. census tract data in Sec.~\ref{sec:casestudy} and Sec.~\ref{sec:metros}.
+The model requires a spatial network $G=(V,E)$ representing the adjacencies among spatial units, and for this we use the census tract network for the New Haven-Milford metropolitan area, with $n(V)=189$ census tracts (see Sec.~\ref{sec:data} for details).
+(The specific choice of $G$ does not tend to make a qualitative difference in the results, since the spatial networks induced by the adjacencies between units will in general have very restricted topologies \cite{barthelemy2011spatial}.)
+It is also possible to include variable unit populations $b(u)$ in this model, but for simplicity we set $b(u)=10000$ for all $u\in V$ so that these values correspond roughly to the values seen in the real U.S. census tract data used in Sec.~\ref{sec:casestudy} and Sec.~\ref{sec:metros}.
+We show that this population heterogeneity has little effect on downstream results in Appendix~\ref{sec:populationhet} and Fig.s \ref{fig:equalcomparisonscale} and \ref{fig:equalcomparisonavgH}.

-To generate a realization of the model, we first randomly partition the units into contiguous clusters by picking $K$ units (``seeds'') at random and constructing the Voronoi tesselation of the network with respect to these seeds.
-This Voronoi tesselation places each unit into the cluster corresponding to the seed geographically nearest to the unit, and in doing so guarantees that all clusters are contiguous.
-(This tesselation tends to produce relatively compact regions, but there are other reasonable alternative tesselations for generating the randomized contiguous partition.)
+To generate a realization of the model, we first randomly partition the units into contiguous clusters by picking $K$ units (``seeds'') at random and constructing the Voronoi tesselation of the centroids of the spatial units of the network with respect to these seeds.
+This Voronoi tesselation places each unit into the cluster corresponding to the seed geographically nearest to the unit's centroid in terms of Euclidean distance, and in doing so tends to produce clusters are spatially contiguous (we reject the proposed partition if it has any discontiguous partitions).
+The Voronoi tesselation produces relatively compact convex regions in the plane, but there are other reasonable alternative tesselations for generating the randomized contiguous partition.
 We denote this ``planted'' partition $\mathcal{P}_{planted}$, to distinguish it from the partition $\mathcal{P}$ inferred using our minimum description length algorithm.